PumpkinCode2077/PumpkinCode2077.github.io/_pages/about.md

   - /about.html
 ---

 I am a full-time Algorithm Engineer in Self-Driving, Photographer,and Catman.
 Passion in UGV Robot motion planning, Navigation, and any other interesting topics.
 I hold a Master's degree in Electrical Engineering - Intelligence System, Robotic & Control in University of California, San Diego.
-I am also a formal research assistant in [Existential Robotic Lab(ERL)](http://erl.ucsd.edu/index.html) in UCSD, supervised by Prof. Nikolay Atanasov.
+I am also a former research assistant in [Existential Robotic Lab(ERL)](http://erl.ucsd.edu/index.html) in UCSD, supervised by Prof. Nikolay Atanasov.

 Please feel free to explore the projects.